JFox-sk/Google-Task/README.md

 Google-Task
 ===========

-Access your Google Task easily with Chrome extension.
+Access your Google Tasks easily with Chrome extension.